Fernandohf/Estoq/README.md

 The apk can be downloaded in the [release tab](https://github.com/Fernandohf/Estoq/releases).

-Even though the app is written in flutter, the binaries are only available for **Android**.
+Even though the app is written in flutter, the binaries are only tested and provided for **Android**.
 Feel free to compile it from the source and build the iOS app.

 ## Screenshots